 The content below will guide you through the process of configuring both, ServiceNow and ThousandEyes.
 In the end, an alert triggered in ThousandEyes will cause a new incident to be generated within your ServiceNow account instantly.
 This process should streamline the handling of ThousandEyes-reported events, aligning it with your existing (ServiceNow-based) workflow.

-ThousandEyes support for a Release Family stops at the same date ServiceNow declares a release EOL, however, despite the ServiceNow release reaching EOL ThousandEyes alert integrations should continue to work.
-If you have any support questions, just get in touch with the Customer Engineering Team.
+ThousandEyes support for a ServiceNow release family stops on the same date when ServiceNow declares a release EOL (end of life).
+However, despite the ServiceNow release reaching EOL, ThousandEyes alert integrations should continue to work.
+If you have support questions, contact the ThousandEyes Customer Engineering Team.

 Supported by ThousandEyes